Obedience General Information

 We are pleased to announce a new Puppy Development and Obedience Class for the 4 month to 8 month old puppy/young dog.
-This class will help you learn how to manage, understand, and effectively train your dog, and will include discussion of common problems and concerns.
+This class will help you learn how to manage, understand, and effectively train your dog.
+Common problems and concerns will be discussed.

 Advanced 7:45 – 8:15